Morrisson v Robertson

-Morrisson v Robertson (1908 SC 332) is a case establishing the common law principles that govern unilateral error in Scots law.
+Morrisson v Robertson 1907 CSIH 11, 1908 SC 332 is Scots contract law case establishing the common law principles that govern unilateral error.

 Facts

-A man claiming to be the son of Wilson of Bonnyrigg approached Morrisson and offered to buy two cows from him.
-Although Morrisson did not know the man, he knew of Wilson, who was a neighbouring farmer of good financial standing.
-Accordingly, he let the man have the two cows on credit.
-In fact, the man was not the son of Wilson but a rogue called Telford.
-Telford sold the two cows to Robertson.
-When Morrisson found this out he sought to recover the cows from Robertson.
+Alexander Telford, pretending to be the son and agent of James Wilson, approached Robert Morrisson to purchase two cows.
+Morrison sold the cows to Telford on credit, because he knew that Wilson had a good credit.
+Telford re-sold the cows to Robertson.
+Morrison subsequently found out that Telford had been a rogue and was not related to Wilson.
+Morrisson petitioned a Sheriff court to recover the two cows from Robertson.

 Judgment

 The action was successful.
 It was held that there had been no contract between Morrisson and Telford.
 The purported transaction was a complete nullity.
 Accordingly, Telford had no rights which he could pass on to Robertson, so Morrisson was entitled to recover his cows.